Cost Calculation Module

 Functions:

-• filter_active_subsidies() - Filters subsidies to only those active in the current year
+• filter_subsidies_for_year() - Filters subsidies to only those active in a specific year

 • calculate_capex_with_subsidies() - Applies absolute and relative subsidies to CAPEX